SwapneelM/dotfiles/README.md

 - Zsh is a shell designed for interactive use, although it is also a powerful scripting language.
 Many of the useful features of bash, ksh, and tcsh were incorporated into zsh; many original features were added.
 The introductory document details some of the unique features of zsh.
 It assumes basic knowledge of the standard UNIX shells; the intent is to show a reader already familiar with one of the other major shells what makes zsh more useful or more powerful.
 This document is not at all comprehensive; read the manual entry for a description of the shell that is complete, concise and up-to-date, although somewhat overwhelming and devoid of examples.

 Read more about zsh: [Source Forge](http://zsh.sourceforge.net/)

+## Cool-ass Modifications to the Terminal

+* For more cool tutorials check out this section on [Awesome ZSH Plugins](https://github.com/unixorn/awesome-zsh-plugins#generic-zsh)